 We too, must be willing to totally submit our children to the will of our Father.

 A perfect example: In 1 Samuel 1:11, 26–28, Hannah, being barren (without child) for many years, was weeping before the Lord because of her condition.

 As she was weeping, she made a vow to God.
 “Then she made a vow and said, ‘O LORD of hosts, if You will indeed look on the affliction of Your maidservant and remember me, and not forget Your maidservant, but will give Your maidservant a male child, then I will give him to the LORD all the days of his life…”

 God heard Hannah’s request and gave her a son named Samuel.
 Hannah, in keeping her vow, dedicated (or set apart) Samuel unto the Lord.

 A Parent’s Calling

-Calvary Chapel South Bay (CCSB) will decline any requests to dedicate children if the parents do not know Jesus as their personal Savior and are not in attendance here on a regular basis.
+Calvary Chapel South Bay (CCSB) will decline any requests to dedicate children if the parents do not know Jesus as their personal Savior.

 Here are some scriptures relating to this point: